Rakusan.net home articles gallery links contact

 The models for each of these thirty-six woodblock prints were selected from among the alternative compositions created as preliminary sketches during the initial planning period for the 100 Series.
 Because Rakusan later destroyed all of his sketchbooks, these prints represent a rare glimpse into how he developed his final versions.
 Rakusan called these alternate designs 素描, sobyou, literally 'rough sketches'.
 He did not consider their woodblock prints to be significant artworks in their own right, and he did not include them in his formal inventory numbering.
 Therefore, the original Rakusan numbering for each of the polychrome final version prints has been modified here by the addition of ‘alt’ to indicate its related alternate series preview print.
 (For ease of comparison, illustrations of each of the subsequently produced corresponding 100 Series designs are also shown on this page.)

 Each of the 100 Series Alternate designs was printed using only three impressions: an outline key block in black, an infilling of medium gray, and a seal G in dark red.
 Rakusan printed these preview designs on the same edition I watermark paper used for the polychrome prints in the 100 Series proper.
 Since these designs were intended as single-use ephemera, they were never reprinted.
+The alternate designs were distributed in the same delivery envelopes as the final version prints, and like those the alternate designs were originally loose and unfolded.

 [Click on the thumbnail to bring up a subpage which includes a larger image of the design, additional details and images, and links to related designs.]